2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 *

-• Core dominance: Treasury bonds and credit maintain a dominant position, but growth differentiation (415% vs. 48%) reflects differences in risk appetite.
+• Core dominance: Treasury bonds and credit maintain dominance, but growth differentiation (415% vs. 48%) reflects differences in risk appetite.

 • Boundary expansion: